python-cmd2/cmd2/docs/features/initialization.rst

     #!/usr/bin/env python3
     # coding=utf-8
     """A simple example cmd2 application demonstrating the following:
          1) Colorizing/stylizing output
          2) Using multiline commands
          3) Persistent history
          4) How to run an initialization script at startup
          5) How to group and categorize commands when displaying them in help
          6) Opting-in to using the ipy command to run an IPython shell
          7) Allowing access to your application in py and ipy
          8) Displaying an intro banner upon starting your application
          9) Using a custom prompt
+        10) How to make custom attributes settable at runtime
     """
     import cmd2
     from cmd2 import style